 Entry Fee : No entry fee

 Kalasa, also known as the temple town is located in Chikkamagaluru district in Karnataka.
 The beautiful city lies on the banks of the Bhadra River.
 The reasons behind the birth of the place are both mythological and etymological.
 It is surrounded by rainforest and is a perfect place for a nature getaway.
-Being largely an agricultural economy this place depends on the River Bhadra to fulfil its water needs.
+Being largely an agricultural economy this place depends on the River Bhadra for water.
 It plays fair with its name as Kalasa's soil is blessed with great fertility which produces the best coffee and other herbs.
 Also, Kalasa is renowned for a shrine of Goddess Bhagavathi and a Varaha within a cave.

 Kalasa is home to Sri Kalaseshwara Temple which is dedicated to Lord Shiva.
-Kalasa is also known as the temple-town of Karnataka showcasing the architectural heritage of Southern India comprising of a variety of styles as well as design philosophies representing the rich culture of the land.
+It is also known as a temple town in Karnataka showcasing the architectural heritage of Southern India comprising of a variety of styles as well as design philosophies representing the rich culture of the land.
 Pilgrims from all over the region come down to the temple town to offer their prayers.
-Though it is considered as a pilgrimage spot for the pilgrims, today it is also recognised as a tourist place.
-As it lies in the heart of Western Ghats, it enjoys a relatively pleasant climate throughout the year except for somewhat sweltering summers.
-Thus, this town which provides a glimpse of the spiritual soul of the region is definitely a must-visit.
+Though it is considered as a pilgrimage spot, today it is also recognised as a tourist place.
+As it lies in the heart of Western Ghats, it enjoys a relatively pleasant climate throughout the year except for summers.

 Ask a question from the travellers who have experience.